Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 What is adoption and is it permanent or can I get my child back?

 Adoption is the legal process of permanently placing a child with a parent or parents other than the birth parents.
 Adoption results in the ending of the parental rights and responsibilities of the biological parents and the placing of those responsibilities and rights onto the adoptive parents.
-After the ending of parental rights and the finalization of an adoption, a birth mother or birth father can not get the child back.
-For additional information, please review the adoption overview and Adoption Services links.
+After the ending of parental rights and the finalization of an adoption, a birth mother or birth father cannot get the child back.
+For additional information, please review the adoption overview and our adoption agency website.

 I am thinking of placing my child for adoption, how can I find out more about the adoption process?